Postman is a free cross-platform API client app that allows you to experiment easily with API requests using a friendly interface.

 The Metapack Shipping API (SOAP) Quick Start Collection is a packaged and downloadable bundle of SOAP requests that have been adapted to use the POST method in Postman.

-The collection allows you to you quickly access a logical sequence of pre-written calls that take you from pre-ship carrier service selection through to manifesting.
+The collection allows you to quickly access a logical sequence of pre-written calls that take you from pre-ship carrier service selection through to manifesting.

 You can download Postman here for Mac, Windows or Linux.
 It is also recommended that you set up a free Postman account to enable easy sharing.